 OVERVIEW: Chaga is a delicious beverage similar in flavor to coffee.

 TRADITIONAL USES: Chaga, has been used as a folk remedy in European countries for centuries.
 It is thought to be a powerful adaptogen (aids in stress reduction and energy conservation) and antioxidant and is said to lower blood pressure and blood sugar.
 It is also thought to be an anti-viral, and has been used to treat inflammation, psoriasis, as well as stomach and intestinal ailments.

 PREPARATION: Put water in a clean pot and add Chaga.
 Cook on low to medium heat.
 Brew for 3-5 hours.
 Strain.

-STORAGE: Store in an airtight container in a dry cupboard away from light.
-Will keep for many years.
+STORAGE: Keep dry.
+Store in an airtight container in a dry cupboard away from light.

 - There are no known contraindications, but some sources indicate that intravenous applications of glucose and penicillin may be antagonists to Chaga and should not be used in combination.
 Consult your health practitioner.